demisto/content/Packs/CloudIDS/README.md

 # CloudIDS
-Google Cloud IDS, a next-generation advanced intrusion detection service that provides threat detection for intrusions, malware, spyware, and command-and-control attacks.
+Google Cloud IDS is a next-generation advanced intrusion detection service that provides threat detection for intrusions, malware, spyware, and command-and-control attacks.